CP499ColoradoCollege/CCSGA-Comments/README.md

 sudo firewall-cmd --reload
 ```

 5. Create a self-signed certificate/key pair.
-For development, place them in the `backend` folder within the project.
+For development, place them in the `backend` folder within the project; for production, place them in your account's home folder for now.
 Make sure not to commit these files to version control!
-If cloning our project repository, they should already be git-ignored.
+If you're cloning our project repository, they should already be git-ignored.
 Note that this is only relevant if this instance of the application will use SSL (e.g., integration with CAS requires SSL, but the instance on the personal computer of one of the developers uses simple http since local integration with CAS there is impossible).

 ```bash
 openssl req -x509 -nodes -newkey rsa:4096 -keyout key.pem -out cert.pem -days 365
 ```

-6. For development: add the following commands to `~/.bash_profile` (note that the first one will cause an error if the developer logs in again before setting up the python virtual environment as specified below):
+6. For development: add the following commands to `~/.bash_profile` (note that the first one will cause a complaint if the developer logs in again before setting up the python virtual environment as specified below):

 ```bash
 source ~/ccsga_comments/backend/venv/bin/activate